Guidance for staff on student administration and support

 Usually, the initial raising of a complaint is successful in resolving a problem.
 If, the student feels that it hasn’t, or that there’s a serious problem that needs to be addressed in the University system, then they can make a formal complaint to the Proctors.

 The Proctors will open a formal investigation of the complaint.
 The Proctors will deal with many aspects of the investigation through one of their permanent caseworkers, though they will handle some aspects themselves including all key decisions.
 Conducting an investigation will usually mean sharing the details of the complaint, including the student's identity, with those responsible for the matters complained about.
 The Proctors will normally try to complete their investigation within 30 days of receiving the form.
-The student will receive a written outcome explaining what the Proctor has done to investigate your complaint, their decision and the reasons for it, and any directions or recommendations to address the complaint.
+The student will receive a written outcome explaining what the Proctor has done to investigate the complaint, their decision and the reasons for it, and any directions or recommendations to address the complaint.

 Oxford OX1 2JD